 Lesachtaler Bread in Intergenerational Dialogue

-In order to treat the tradition of the “Lesachtal Bread” culture in a contemporary and future-oriented way, suitable means of communication and performance are being developed and realised in collaboration with local activists.
-An interdisciplinary team from areas such as sociology, education, history and landscape planning is working on the project “BreadTime” (BrotZeit).
+In order to treat the tradition of the “Lesachtal Bread” culture in a contemporary and future-oriented way, suitable means of communication and performance were developed and realised in collaboration with local activists.
+An interdisciplinary team from areas such as sociology, education, history and landscape planning worked on the project “BreadTime” (BrotZeit).
 The project itself is transdisciplinary – reaching beyond science – through its collaboration with schools, community and local association.

 This project has been completed.